A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Discussion of Survey Results

-Despite the aforementioned tools and preliminary modeling languages, an agent-based hypergame modeling language or simulation platform has not emerged.
-While we encountered various works in our survey that integrate hypergame-theoretic models with linear-temporal-logic-based planning, they do not define a hypergame-specific description language.
-Future hypergame modeling efforts may take inspiration from alternative frameworks that address information asymmetry and nested beliefs to develop a hypergame-theoretic formal language grounded in logic, such as epistemic logic model that enable dynamic belief updates and planning with iterated knowledge~\citep{baltag2008qualitative,bolander2011epistemic}, GDL-III providing a formal specification language for general game playing with games of incomplete information~\citep{thielscher2017gdl3}, or TOMA extending epistemic logic to formalize the theory of mind~\citep{erdogan2025toma}.
+Despite the aforementioned tools and preliminary modelling languages, a general-purpose, agent-based hypergame modelling language or simulation platform has not emerged.
+While we encountered various works in our survey that integrate hypergame-theoretic models with linear-temporal-logic-based planning, none define a hypergame-specific description language that agents can utilise for deliberation.
+Building on the logic-grounded foundation offered by~\citep{trencsenyi2025hypergamerationalisabilitysolvingagent}, future hypergame modelling efforts may extend such a formalism beyond two-player, static settings towards dynamic, recursive reasoners.
+It may take further inspiration from alternative frameworks that address information asymmetry and nested beliefs, such as epistemic logic models that enable dynamic belief updates and planning with iterated knowledge~\citep{baltag2008qualitative,bolander2011epistemic}, GDL-III providing a formal specification language for general game playing with games of incomplete information~\citep{thielscher2017gdl3}, or TOMA extending epistemic logic to formalise the theory of mind~\citep{erdogan2025toma}.